 Payments are preferred by check (payable to "Friends of Reinstein Woods") or credit card; cash is also accepted.
 Friends of Reinstein Woods is a nonprofit 501(c)3 organization which supports education programs at Reinstein Woods.
 Groups with financial limitations may fill out a scholarship application to request a fee waiver.

 Schools must provide a minimum of two adult chaperones (and maximum of four adults) for each field party of 15 students.
 Chaperones must be prepared to participate fully in all activities and to assist the instructor with some tasks when requested to do so.
 Chaperones are also responsible for the discipline of the group.

 Students and chaperones must be prepared to encounter weather!
 Watch the weather forecasts before your tour date and encourage parents and students to do the same.
 Please make every effort to see that students are prepared for any possible weather conditions.
 We reserve the right to refuse to take any student outdoors who is not appropriately dressed for the weather.

 If you must cancel your scheduled lesson for any reason, please contact us at 716-683-5959 at least one hour before the designated time.
 We reserve the right to cancel a tour in unsafe conditions (e.g. thunderstorms, high winds, extreme cold).
 If the weather is questionable, please call us to check the weather conditions at Reinstein Woods and to discuss alternate arrangements (i.e. indoor programs) before departing from your school.

 Full service bathrooms are available on site.
-Small groups (maximum 30 kids) may use the pavilion or classroom for lunch upon request.
+Small groups may use the pavilion or classroom (if available) for lunch upon request.
 Picnic pavilions for large groups and restrooms are available at neighboring Stiglmeier Park (Town of Cheektowaga) on Losson Road.
 Contact the Cheektowaga Parks Department at 716-656-2280 for more information.